HugoLePicard/tutorial-triton-inference-server/README.md

 These numbers help you understand latency stability and identify performance bottlenecks.

-## Total Inference Time for 50 Diffusion Steps (Theoretical)
+### Total Inference Time for 50 Diffusion Steps (Theoretical)

-In a standard Stable Diffusion pipeline:
+In a typical Stable Diffusion pipeline:

-- You run the UNet once per denoising step: 50 steps ⇒ 50 × UNet
+- The UNet runs once per denoising step: 50 steps = 50 UNet calls
-- The Text Encoder is run once at the beginning
+- The Text Encoder runs once at the beginning
-- The VAE Decoder is run once at the end to produce the final image
+- The VAE Decoder runs once at the end

-So, total compute time in the ideal case (no overhead):
+So, in an ideal scenario (excluding overhead):

 ```bash
 Total ≈ (50 × UNet time) + Text Encoder time + VAE Decoder time